Pfcpi/Majlis/whatisLeft.md

   - launch the app with connection lost, and then turn the wifi connection(done)
   - run three instances of the app at the same time.

+## UX

+- a blue moving line for indicating fetching data below the nav bar.

 ## Services/pdf

 - Execution time of printing is long ( > 15(s) )